NorweskiDrwal/chipper/README.md

 - written with TS
 - react and react-native friendly
-- [immer](https://immerjs.github.io/immer/docs/introduction) is used somewhere inside 🎉
+- [immer](https://immerjs.github.io/immer/docs/introduction) is used somewhere inside (easier that way) 🎉
 - built-in capabilities for handling status of async functions
 - almost framework-agnostic (because there's a hook you can use if you want)

 ## Why?

 I got bored with conventional solutions (looking at you, Redux).
 Don't get me wrong, [Redux](https://redux.js.org/) is a great tool (especially now, when [redux-toolkit](https://redux-toolkit.js.org/) is a thing), but setting up global store and making it work with [TypeScript](https://www.typescriptlang.org/) is always a treat...<br>
-Since I don't get to set up a fresh redux store very often, I always have to re-learn the docs in order to have the whole thing working the way I like.
+Since I don't get to set up fresh redux store very often, I always have to re-learn the docs in order to have the whole thing working the way I like.
 Well, not anymore.<br>
 Chipper's API reflects my idea of a perfect state-management tool.
 Experience may vary 🤷

 ## How?

 ```
-yarn add @chipper
+yarn add chipper

-npm install @chipper
+npm install chipper
 ```

 The tool consists of two elements: `Chipper` class instance and `useChipper` hook, however, you don't have to use the hook, because state can be accessed from outside of react components.
-It won't be reactive though, so no rendering logic to keep everything in check.
+It won't be reactive though, so no re-rendering logic to keep everything in check.

 ### 1) `Chipper`